 - Claude Code

-In addition, Claude 3.7 Sonnet and Claude Code are new variants of the Claude series.
-Claude 3.7 Sonnet offers enhanced text generation capabilities and can be used especially for complex tasks.
-Claude Code focuses on code generation and programming and offers developers powerful tools for creating and optimising software.
+Claude 3.7 Sonnet and Claude Code are new additions to the Claude series.
+Claude 3.7 Sonnet offers advanced text generation capabilities and is particularly useful for complex tasks.
+Claude Code is designed for code generation and programming, providing developers with powerful tools for creating and optimizing software.

-With the introduction of the web search function in March 2025, Claude can now also access up-to-date information from the internet in real time and provide precise answers - including sources.
-However, the feature is currently only available to paying Claude users in the USA and is only offered with the Claude 3.7 Sonnet version (as of 07/ 2025).
+With the introduction of the web search function in March 2025, Claude can now also access up-to-date information from the Internet in real time and provide precise answers - including sources.
+However, the feature is currently only available to paying Claude users in the USA and is only offered with the Claude 3.7 Sonnet version (as of 08/ 2025).

 A new AI agent with the code name 'Harmony' is also under development.
 This should enable Claude to access users' local files and folders in future - for example to analyse documents, change content or manage code projects.
 This feature is also still in the test phase and is not yet generally accessible.